-- The Syracuse Common Council awarded \$500,000 to the Land Bank, of which \$250,000 was restricted to demolition (requiring a 1:1 match) and \$250,000 could be used for property maintenance. - The Onondaga County Legislature voted in September 2019 to include \$250,000 for the Land Bank in their 2020 budget.
-These funds were never released to the Land Bank due to the fiscal impact of COVID19 on the County.

-- In 2020, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
-The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 58 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 52 derelict properties in 2020, bringing the total to date to 401.
-These demolitions were completed using Round 4.2 CRI grant funds, City funding, and CDBG funds. - The Corporation sold 147 properties for redevelopment consistent with its mission and purpose.
-Proceeds from these sales totaled over \$1 million despite our relatively low inventory and three-month COVID-19 shutdown. - The Corporation estimates that all properties sold to date generate about \$1.5 million per year in property taxes. - Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
+- Onondaga County awarded \$250,000 to the Land Bank in their 2022 budget, to be used to acquire, redevelop, and improve tax delinquent, vacant, or abandoned property in Onondaga County. - In August 2022, the Housing Trust Fund Corporation (HTFC) and NYS Homes & Community Renewal's Office of Community Renewal (OCR) awarded Land Bank Initiative (LBI) funds in the amount of \$600,000 to the Greater Syracuse Land Bank to support operations and property maintenance over a three-year period.
+This was the highest possible award amount.
+This is the first time the New York State budget has included dedicated funding for land banks, and another Request for Applications for capital projects was issued in early 2023. - In June 2022 the Greater Syracuse Land Bank hosted the NY Land Bank Association's annual conference in Syracuse, NY, getting to show 25 other land banks from around the state what we have accomplished in the past 10 years. - In April 2022, the Center for Community Progress chose the Land Bank to participate in the Community Revitalization Fellowship (CRF), which engages six (6) grassroots resident leaders from three communities for a yearlong learning exchange in creative placemaking.
+In July 2022, the Land Bank hosted fellows from Loiza, Puerto Rico and Braddock/East Pittsburgh/North Braddock (BEN), Pennsylvania, focusing on creative efforts to transform underutilized vacant space in Syracuse. - In 2022, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
+The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Land Bank acquired 123 vacant, abandoned, or tax-delinquent properties. - The Land Bank demolished 94 derelict properties in 2022, bringing the total to date to 567.
+2022 demolitions were completed using County funding, City CARES funds, and City ARPA funds. - The Land Bank sold 103 properties for redevelopment consistent with its mission and purpose. - The Land Bank estimates that all properties sold to date generate about \$1.9 million per year in property taxes. - Buyers who purchased properties in 2022 will invest approximately \$6 million in renovations.
 The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 1,000 properties, leveraging over \$33 million in private renovation investment.
+To date, the Land Bank has sold 1,223 properties, leveraging over \$44 million in private renovation investment.